-Once your microinverters are mounted on the racking, the next step will be to lay out the AC Cable on the roof and connect it to the rails.
+Once your microinverters are mounted on the racking, the next step will be to lay out the AC Cable on the site and connect it to the rails.
 Some basic tips will ensure an easy installation:

-Add any expected DC extensions if required to the modules as you place them, preinstalled as appropriate to enable easy connection of modules.
+• Add any expected DC extensions if required to the modules as you place them, preinstalled as appropriate to enable easy connection of modules.

-SPARQ has partnered with Ti-Lane to bring you a complete cabling solution designed for microinverter solutions.
+SPARQ has partnered with Ti-Lane to bring you a complete cabling solution that makes installing the SPARQ microinverters snap.
 This mature and robust solution ensures an easy and cost-effective deployment of your SPARQ system.
-These cables come with the AC connector ready to be plugged into the SPARQ Microinverter.
+These cables come with the AC connector ready to be plugged into the SPARQ microinverter.

-Figure 19: SPARQ micro inverter connection with T5 AC plug.
+Figure 19: SPARQ microinverter connection with T5 AC plug.